Hello Hor

 Hello Hor Lung (賀瓏; born 3 April 1994) is a Taiwanese stand-up comedian.
 He began his career with live comedy shows at the Live Comedy Club Taipei in 2014, and joined STR Network in 2018, becoming a writer and guest host of the network's flagship show The Night Night Show with Brian Tseng (2018–2020), which received over 10 million views on average per season.
 In 2023, Hor took over as the lead host of the show, rebranding it as The Night Night Show with Hello (2023–present).

 Early life and education

 Hor was born on 3 April 1994 in Taipei, Taiwan.
-His father is Hong Konger, and his mother is Taiwanese.
+His father is a Hongkonger, and his mother is Taiwanese.
 He grew up in Taipei, and studied at the Affiliated Senior High School of National Taiwan Normal University, where he joined the school's recreational guidance association and was introduced to comedy.
 He later attended National Chengchi University to study economics.
 At the age of 20, he began performing as a stand-up comedian at Live Comedy Club Taipei during his sophomore year.
 He also served as a recurring host for the university student-themed talk show College Talk in 2014.
 He graduated with a Bachelor of Economics and became a full-time comedian in 2017.